 Rode us all the way to Los Angeles.”

 “Not yet, as I grab Tim’s arms and wrapped them around the two of us.”

 Tommy has a big grin on as the tears roll down our cheeks.
-I promised not to cry but can’t help it.
+I promised not to cry but cannot help it.
 The two of us sit there hugging a dead body with one arm and each other with the other arm.

 She pulls out her makeup kit and promptly rubs away the rouge and foundation that the mortuary used to make Tim look normal.
 She applies heavy black mascara around his eyes.
-Then she writes ‘KISS ME’ on his forehead.”
+Then she writes ‘FUCK ME’ on his forehead.”

 Nicky gets the keys.
 He drives off with about ten riders, including Dead Tim, who continues to wave at passersby.
 Tony follows in his Datsun with about six punks jammed inside.
 I need a break from this carnival of the macabre and go inside the Troubadour.

 Joan has the other girls working on a song for their performance later.
-Tommy introduces me to a huge football jock whom he calls ‘Gator and proceeded to relate the legend of ‘Gatorsaurus he plans to recite at the performance.
+Tommy introduces me to a huge football jock whom he calls ‘Gator and proceeds to relate the legend of ‘Gatorsaurus he plans to recite at the performance.
 ‘Gator is a cut-up, reenacting the exploits of the alligator on his hands and knees, biting Tommy on the leg and eventually throwing him up in the air.
 I take out my harmonica and provide music to back up Tommy’s tale spinning.

 “He just don’t understand why his dick don’t act that way.”
 Tommy giggles.

 “I ain’t bin with no one but Tim.
 It’s confusin’.”